Where to Eat the Best Escargots (Typical From France) in Paris?

 3) Benoit

-20 rue Saint Martin, 75004, Paris
+20 rue Saint Martin, 75004 Paris

 Bought in 1912 by the Petit family, the bistro “Benoit” grew quickly and became a staple of Parisian bistros.

 It underwent some changes in the 60s when the original owner passed it down to his grandson.
-In order for the restaurant to be more in tune with the times, a private lounge was created on the 1st floor, the reception room was extended and the kitchen was renovated, as well as the basement in which the wine was bottled according to the Beaujolaise tradition.
+In order for the restaurant to be more in tune with the times, a private lounge was created on the 1st floor, the reception room was extended and the kitchen was renovated, as well as the basement in which the wine was bottled according to the Beaujolais tradition.
 To this day, you can see the hook with which the barrels were taken downstairs.

-The bistro was bought in 2005 by Alain Ducasse Entreprise which managed to preserve the atmosphere of the place while bringing in some much needed modernity.
+The bistro was bought in 2005 by Alain Ducasse Entreprise which managed to preserve the atmosphere of the place while bringing in some much-needed modernity.
 “Benoit” is now the only Parisian bistro with a star from the Michelin Guide.

 The food is traditional (Chicken combs and kidneys, Lucullus veal tongue, Mille-feuille, etc…) and the portions are generous.